ayousry42/u3brain/Database/Entity-Relationship Model.md

 	- can be one or multiple attributes (Ex: Department code + course number together)
 	- More than one candidate key --> more than one attribute can be used as a key
 	- Only one is the primary key
+2. single-value
-2. single-value --> one and only *Juan* value (unique)
+	- one and only *Juan* value (unique)
+	- one-many relationships imply single value constraints
-3. referential integrity
+5. referential integrity
 	- ensure value exists
 	- used for foreign keys
-4. domain constraints --> specify what set of values can be assigned to attribute
+6. domain constraints --> specify what set of values can be assigned to attribute
 ## Why?
 - Graphics -> good communication tool